kishanrajput23/kishanrajput23/README.md

 # Hi there, I'm Kishan Kumar Rai👋🏼👨🏻‍💻
 ### About me 🤓
 A tech enthusiast with passion to solve problems and to make things.
-Proven skills in python programming, with work experience in various self develop projects and technical teams and I believe that I am a versatile learner and can get going with any sort of work.
+Proven skills in python programming, with work experience in various self developed projects and technical teams and I believe that I am a versatile learner and can get going with any sort of work.

 ### I'm currently